Dr. Ashley Rogers Berner

 Lisa Honig Buksbaum, MBA, MAPP, CEO & Founder, Soaringwords

 Lisa has been a keynote speaker, moderator, and panelist at dozens of professional and scientific conferences including the International Positive Psychology Association, European Conference on Positive Psychology, Canadian Positive Psychology Association, and International Positive Education Network.
 Lisa has led workshops for Health & Human Services Agencies, housing projects, community centers, Universities, Medical Schools and Nursing Schools including University of Pennsylvania, UVA School of Medicine & School of Nursing, Tecmilienio University, NYU, and Columbia, She has led professional development workshops at dozens of Fortune 50 companies such as Eli Lilly, Johnson & Johnson, Facebook, Google, JPMorgan Chase, New York Life, and Verizon.
 Lisa graduated with honors from The University of Pennsylvania; holds an MBA in Marketing from Columbia University Graduate School of Business; and a Masters of Applied Positive Psychology from The University of Pennsylvania.
 She has a certificate from the American Institute for Mental Imagery and a certificate in Narrative Medicine from Columbia University College of Physicians and Surgeons.
-She is the author of SOARING into Strength.
-Lisa lives in New York City with her husband, Jacob, and has two grown sons, Jonathan and Joshua, and gets her energy from swimming each day and connecting with people in meaningful ways.
+Her first book is a memoir entitled SOARING into Strength.
+Lisa lives in New York City with her husband, Jacob.
+Her pride and joy are her two grown sons, Jonathan and Joshua, daughter-in-law Evelyn, and delicious grandbaby Charlotte.
+She gets her energy from swimming each day and connecting with people in meaningful ways.